rlovell3/Linux-Password-Generator/README.md

 - Install xclip and xsel as described below.

 ## Extra notes about the Linux clipboard:
 In Linux, when you copy a string, it will stay in the clipboard buffer until you copy something new.
 This script copies the password to your clipboard for 40 seconds.
-Afterward, it clears the clipboard and pastes the uptime of your current boot into the clipboard simply to have something to paste into it, covering up all traces of your password.
+Afterward, it clears the clipboard and pastes the uptime of your current boot into the clipboard simply to have something to overwrite it with, covering up all traces of your password.

 ## Tools for the cleanup:
-I use two Linux command line tools:  **xsel** and **xclip**
+I use two Linux command line tools to help with cleanup and copy/pasting the hidden password:  **xsel** and **xclip**
 ```
   sudo apt install xsel xclip
 ```
-This command beolw eliminates all copies of your password that may be sitting around in both the clipboard and any shell variable:
+This command below eliminates all copies of your password that may be sitting around in both the clipboard and any shell variable:
 ```
 xsel -bc && uptime | xclip && clear
 ```